nmeum/hii/README.md

 before starting to implement more of the planned features listed below.

-This cleanup involves increasing backwards compatibility with ii and figure out how much backwards compatibility should be provided.
+This cleanup involves increasing backwards compatibility with ii and figuring out how much backwards compatibility should be provided.

 ## Compatibility with ii